braxtonhall/braxtonhall.github.io/md/playlists/gujarati/README.md

 Songs that lack texture, but make up for it in bright, saturated colours 🔀

+> Liam took time to waste time with me in Seoul
+> where these pictures were taken
+>
+> there are a few people that feel like childhood heroes to me
+> Matt, Kyle, Liam all among them
+>
+> here are songs that sound
+> like the pictures look
+>
+> seeing Liam
+> a rare event
+> yet after a decade it's still
+> concentrated entertainment
+> teenage trepidation

+text written 2020 april 19

 ## track list

 1. "ディスコって" by オノシュンスケ